Nikodemsky/blank-wptheme/README.md

 `function_exists` check HAS to be loaded after `wp_head`, otherwise `tsf` (from The Seo Framework) might not be found.

 ### Why Customizer?
-While you can change favicon directly from admin panel, custom logo still has to go through customizer.
+While favicon can be changed directly from admin panel, custom logo still has to go through customizer.

-### utilities.css: Why so much code for "a" element styling in utilities?
+### utilities.css: Why so much styling for "a" element in utilities?
 Mostly for fixing the flickering under different circumstances in chromium browsers.

 ### utilities.css: Splide fix?
-https://splidejs.com/ - even tho it's abandoned, still works properly on most of the scenarios, bug-free.
-Not really fan of [Embla](https://www.embla-carousel.com/) or [Glide](https://glidejs.com/); [Blaze](https://blaze-slider.dev/) would be good alternative as barebone template, but it's abandonware too.
+*Optional: Slider/Carousel module: https://splidejs.com/ - abandonware, but still works properly on most of the scenarios, bug-free.
+Not really fan of [Embla](https://www.embla-carousel.com/); [Blaze](https://blaze-slider.dev/) would be good alternative as barebone template, but it's abandonware too and doesn't provide so much acccesibility.

 ### utilities.css: CF7 fix
-Spinner is messing up the margins for the submit button styling and :disabled is pretty much self-explanatory.
+*Optional: Spinner is messing up the margins for the submit button styling and :disabled is pretty much self-explanatory.

 ### utilities.css: Normalization fixes?
 * Custom fixes for normalization;